DoNutsLise/BismuthToolbox/README.md

 HOW TO INSTALL:

-Option 1 (easy way) - install from Google Play (not available at the moment) Option 2 (harder way) - install a compiled apk from "releases" page:
+Option 1 (easy way) - install from Google Play (https://play.google.com/store/apps/details?id=com.donuts.bismuth.bismuthtoolbox).
+I would choose this option because it's easy to get updates.

+Option 2 (harder way) - install a compiled apk from "releases" page with adb or sideload:
+Here is a link with instructions: https://www.droidviews.com/install-apk-files-using-adb-commands/.
+Difficulty of installation is about the same as from Google Play, but you have to update manually every time.

-Here is a link with instructions: https://www.droidviews.com/install-apk-files-using-adb-commands/ Option 3 (hardest way) - build from source:
+Option 3 (hardest way) - build from source:
 Here are good instructions on how to build an android apk from source using Android Studio (https://github.com/openaps/AndroidAPSdocs/blob/master/docs/EN/Installing-AndroidAPS/Building-APK.md).
-It's a quite involved process and I personally do not recommend it.
+It's a quite an involved process and I personally do not recommend it.

 PARANOID? (like myself)